patternfly/training-scenarios/html-css/modifier-utilities/step4-instructions.md

 3) <strong>Decide on which styles to override for the component.</strong>

 When adding new style overrides for a component, decide on which properties to change.
-For example, in the case of the label, overriding the background color is a suitable choice because the component already styles the background color.
+For example, in the case of the label, you might choose to override the background color because the component already styles the background color.

 4) <strong>Write a custom property to target the warning variation.</strong>